POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: A-priori analysis

 \subsection{Non-equilibrium channel}

-The purpose of the POD-augmented WM is to capture non-equilibrium effects that are not captured by the EWM.
+The main purpose of the POD-augmented WM is to capture non-equilibrium effects that are not captured by the EWM.
 In this subsection, we consider the time-evolution of a 2D channel flow subjected to suddenly applied APGs.
-Using the nomenclature R[$Re_\tau/100$]A[APG$/(\tau_{w,0}/\delta)$], we consider the two cases: R10A10 and R10A100 with moderate and strong adverse pressure gradients.
-Again, we fit for ${\bf c}_1$ and ${\bf c}_2$ in \eqref{eq:EWM} and \eqref{eq:WM} and compute the wall-shear stress according to \eqref{eq:tau-WM}.
-The computed wall-shear stresses are then compared to the DNS.
+Using the nomenclature {\blue R[$Re_\tau$]A[APG$/(\tau_{w,0}/\delta)$]}, we consider the two cases: {\blue R1000A10 and R1000A100} with moderate and strong adverse pressure gradients.
+Again, we fit for the coefficients in \eqref{eq:EWM} and \eqref{eq:WM} {\blue using the same matching information for both models with the matching locations being the same as those used in the {\it a-posteriori} study in \S \ref{subsec:APG}.
+The wall-shear stress is computed according to \eqref{eq:tau-EWM} and \eqref{eq:tau-WM}.} We then compare the computed wall-shear stresses to the DNS.

-Figure \ref{fig:WM_a_priori_APG}(a,b) shows the R10A10 results.
-We see from figure \ref{fig:WM_a_priori_APG}(a) that there is a good agreement between the LoW coefficient ${\bf c}_1$ from the EWM and POD-augmented WM, and that the $g$ mode in the POD-augmented WM is almost entirely ``turned off''.
-Hence, the POD-augmented WM formulation reduces to the EWM formulation in near-equilibrium conditions.
-In regards to the accuracy of the wall-shear stress predictions, we see that both the EWM and POD-augmented WM produce accurate results as seen in figure \ref{fig:WM_a_priori_APG}(b).
-Next, the R10A100 results are shown in figure \ref{fig:WM_a_priori_APG}(c,d).
+Figure \ref{fig:WM_a_priori_APG}(a, b) shows the {\blue R1000A10} results.
+We see from figure \ref{fig:WM_a_priori_APG}(a) that there is a good agreement between the LoW coefficients $c_x$ and $c_{1x}$ from the EWM and POD-augmented WM, respectively, and that the $g$ mode in the POD-augmented WM is almost entirely ``turned off'' as $c_{2x} \approx 0$.
+Hence, the POD-augmented WM formulation reduces to the EWM in near-equilibrium conditions.
+In regards to the accuracy of the wall-shear stress predictions, we see that both the EWM and POD-augmented WM produce accurate results as seen in figure \ref{fig:WM_a_priori_APG}(b). \blue Still, it should be observed that the POD-augmented WM performs slightly worse than the EWM for this near-equilibrium case\black.
+Next, the {\blue R1000A100} results are shown in figure \ref{fig:WM_a_priori_APG}(c, d).
 From figure \ref{fig:WM_a_priori_APG}(c), we see that the LoW coefficients for the EWM and POD-augmented WM no longer agree and that the $g$ mode in the POD-augmented WM is active.
-Specifically, we observe that the LoW coefficient for the POD-augmented WM remains almost constant while the $g$ coefficients continuously decreases.
+Specifically, for the POD-augmented WM, we observe that the LoW coefficient $c_{1x}$ remains almost constant while the $g$ coefficient $c_{2x}$ continuously decreases.
 Further, the wall-shear stress predictions in figure \ref{fig:WM_a_priori_APG}(d) show that the POD-augmented WM does a much better job of capturing the strong decrease in the wall-shear stress than the EWM.